fdrandolfi/composition-tools-frontend/README.md

 ### Linter
 Run `npm run lint` for scan all project and get standards-based code review on javascript and sass tecnologies.

 ---

+## This project includes
+### Scaletor
+This is a project of a generator of musical scales for guitar, bass and keys, you can use it on [this page](https://fdrandolfi-composition-tools.vercel.app/scaletor).

+---